clarin-eric/linkchecker/README.md

   Note: If you set it "crawler-conf.yaml", then you can directly use the crawler-conf.yaml in this repository.

 6. To start the link checker on local mode, run `apache-storm-2.2.0/bin/storm storm local path/to/this/repository/target/linkchecker-2.1.0.jar  org.apache.storm.flux.Flux --local path/to/this/repository/crawler.flux --local-ttl 3600`

+**For remote cluster setup, have a look at the documentation of the [apache storm](https://storm.apache.org/releases/2.2.0/Setting-up-a-Storm-cluster.html) project, please.**